alpaddesai/RevenueGeneratingProjectsLabExperience/README.md

-# Embedded Design
+# Revenue Generating Projects Lab Experience

-The project provides introduction embedded design
+The project provides introduction to efforts in on revenue generating projects

 All images are custom by Alpa D. Desai or have references